What You Need to Know About Compensation, Benefits, and Job Analysis Specialist

 Types of Compensation, Benefits, and Job Analysis Specialist

-Are There Job Opportunities for Compensation, Benefits, and Job Analysis Specialists?
+Is There Going to be Demand for Compensation, Benefits, and Job Analysis Specialists?

-In 2016, there was an estimated number of 84,200 jobs in the United States for Compensation, Benefits, and Job Analysis Specialist.
+In the United States, there were 84,200 jobs for Compensation, Benefits, and Job Analysis Specialist in 2016.
 New jobs are being produced at a rate of 8.4% which is above the national average.
 The Bureau of Labor Statistics predicts 7,100 new jobs for Compensation, Benefits, and Job Analysis Specialist by 2026.
-The BLS estimates 7,700 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 7,700 job openings in this field each year.

 The states with the most job growth for Benefits and Job Analysis Specialist are Tennessee, Utah, and Arizona.
 Watch out if you plan on working in Wyoming, Louisiana, or Mississippi.
 These states have the worst job growth for this type of profession.